Priba101/MovieTVRepo/README.md

 # How to start the application

 1. Navigate to the folder where the project is saved using the command prompt
-2. Enter npm install to install all that is required
+2. Enter `npm install` to install all dependencies
-3. Enter ng serve to run the app
+3. Enter `ng serve` to run the app
+4. Open a browser and navigate to `http://localhost:4200/`

+*Important Notice* Internet connection is required to run the app

 ## Development server